-The mission of the Institute is to better understand, support and enable the practice of positive social change.
+The mission of the Centre for Human Security and Social Change is to better understand, support and enable the practice of inclusive social change.
 We deliver on our mission through directly supporting social change initiatives and conducting our own research, delivering teaching and training and outreach.

-Our current projects with our partners are listed below, broken out by geography.
+Our current projects with our partners are listed below, organised by geography.

 Supporting the Australia Pacific Training Coalition

-The Institute is supporting TAFE Queensland in the implementation of the third stage of the Australia-Pacific Training Coalition (APTC) which runs from mid-2018 to end-2022.
+The Centre is supporting TAFE Queensland in the implementation of the third stage of the Australia-Pacific Training Coalition (APTC) which runs from mid-2018 to early 2023.
 The APTC is Australia's flagship Technical and Vocational Education and Training (TVET) program in the Pacific region.
 The DFAT-funded APTC works collaboratively with national governments, private sector agencies and civil society organisations to provide Australian-standard skills and qualifications to Pacific Islanders in nine Pacific countries.
-The Institute provides APTC with technical support, coaching and mentoring and two-way learning in a range of areas, including monitoring, evaluation and learning; research design and delivery; partnership brokering and coalition building; and management and leadership.
+The Centre provides APTC with technical support, coaching and mentoring and two-way learning in a range of areas, including monitoring, evaluation and learning; research design and delivery; partnership brokering and coalition building; and management and leadership.

 Co-Director Linda Kelly, Senior Research Fellow Danielle Campbell and Adjunct Research Fellow Allan Illingworth have been working with the APTC monitoring and evaluation team to develop and implement an APTC-wide Monitoring, Evaluation and Learning Framework, to develop and periodically update country and regional-level theories of change and to support the APTC's leadership team's ongoing reflection and learning processes.